Yizhen-Zheng/step-repo/week2/data-structure-for-cashe.md

 ## memory leak:

 - when droping the tail, we should remove a node from both hash table and linked list

+## choose hash function:

+- choose efficient hash function by use case (sha256 is expensive for non security task)